David2M/Injector/README.md

 ```
 When making a `UserMapper` the injector discovers that it depends on a `PdoAdapter` so it creates a `PdoAdapter` object first and injects it into the `UserMapper`.

-## Unresolvable Parameters ##
+## Unresolvable Arguments ##
-Two scenarios exist where it is impossible to automatically resolve a parameter:
+Two scenarios exist where it is impossible to automatically resolve an argument:

-1. No type-hint exists - In this situation you must explicitly tell the injector what the parameter is.
-See [setting parameters](#setting-parameters).
+1. No type-hint exists - In this situation you must explicitly tell the injector what the argument is.
+See [setting arguments](#setting-arguments).
 2. The type-hint is an interface or abstract class - See [mapping to concrete implementations](#mapping-to-concrete-implementations).

-## Setting Parameters ##
+## Setting Arguments ##

 ```php
 class PdoAdapter